 Mom uses red potatoes for her recipe, but you can use white or regular russet potatoes, too.
 Any potato you use is tasty and cheap, so go for it.

 The other ingredients are standard for typical potato salads, mainly: mayo, mustard, pickle relish and some seasonings - for a Cajun Potato Salad you want to add a sprinkle of Creole Seasoning.
 I bet you have seen these containers in your grocery store spice rack, too.
 It's okay to use any cheap brand you find.

 I get my condiments for pocket change from my local 99c only Store and Dollar Tree.

-You can mix in lite or regular mayo - use regular mustard or Dijon.
+You can mix in lite, vegan or regular mayo - use regular mustard or Dijon.
 Pickle relish is cheap enough.
 Adjust any ingredient amount to suit yourself, or your fellow diners taste buds.

 Click on any photo to see larger.

 This recipe travels well for a picnic, and goes with any of my Cajun family recipes (click on any name,) including:Gumbo, Shrimp & Grits, Muffaletta Sandwich, Vegetarian Red Beans and Rice, Jambalaya, Blackened Fish, Crawfish Etouffee, Black-eyed Peas, Pecan-crusted Fish & Spinach Salad, and an Alligator Po'Boy.